AngleProtocol/angle-docs/governance/veANGLE/increasing-veANGLE.md

 There are two ways to increase an address balance of veANGLE:

-* extend the lock expiration date
+- extend the lock expiration date
-* add ANGLE to the lock
+- add ANGLE to the lock

 Increasing veANGLE balance has three impacts:

-* increase voting power
+- increase voting power
-* **potentially** increase boost
+- **potentially** increase boost
-* increase weekly interest distribution
+- increase weekly interest distribution

 ## Voting Power

 When increasing the veANGLE balance of an address, its voting power increases accordingly.
-However, if the address had previously allocated voting power, users will have to vote again to have its new voting power taken into account.
+However, if the address had previously allocated voting power, you will have to vote again to have your new voting power taken into account.

-**Let’s look at it from an example:**
+**Let’s look at it from an example**:

 Let’s say that Carol locks 90 ANGLE for 4 years, giving her a balance of 90 veANGLE, and allocates 50% of her votes to Gauge A. This will take into account 45 veANGLE to allocate to Gauge A.